Safe page context for relevant help

 Hosted help handoff

-Users can move from the widget to hosted docs, FAQs, and changelog content on your support domain.
+Users can move from the widget to hosted docs, owner FAQs, and changelog content on your support domain.

 Feedback as signal